 MORMON CO-FOUNDER JOHN WHITMER "LOST" 6 MAY 1877 BIBLE TESTIMONY FOR SALE ON EBAY FOR ONE MILLION DOLLARS

-John Whitmer 6 May 1877 Book of Mormon manuscript letter testimony found on page 39 of Joseph R. Lambert "Scrap-book" journal.
+John Whitmer 6 May 1877 manuscript letter found on page 39 of Lambert Journal with adjacent standard content text for easy reading of testimony found in letter.

-John Whitmer 6 May 1877 testimony alongside excerpted quotes taken from it in pictured brief excerpt used for fair use review purposes of work authored by Mormon historian Richard Lloyd Anderson in his 2005 BYU article, along with bibliography source citation.
+John Whitmer 6 May 1877 testimony side by side with excerpted quotes taken from it in pictured brief excerpt used for fair use review purposes of article authored by Mormon historian Richard Lloyd Anderson in 2005 BYU article

+John Whitmer 6 May 1877 Book of Mormon testimony with images of Joseph R. Lambert, Lambert in RLDS Council of 12 and John Whitmer in top hat.

 John Whitmer 6 May 1877 testimony on page 39 adjacent to un-transcribed "Early Pitman shorthand" text found on page 38 of Lambert Journal.

-"Early Pitman shorthand" transcriber Dorothy Roberts in 2006 at the time of her transcription of the "Early Pitman" code found in the Joseph R. Lambert Mormon "Scrap-Book" journal.

-Book of Mormon signature page to hidden Gold Plates transcription destroyed by 1800's river flooding causes new document discovery to be only Gold Plates link
+Book of Mormon 1800's river flooding destroyed signature page to hidden Gold Plates transcription causes new document discovery to be only Gold Plates link left

 The asking price is one million dollars.